Materials Science and Materials Engineer are exciting, stimulating and dynamic areas of study.

 - nnovative research that advances basic and applied knowledge in materials;

 - effective interactions with the external community through educational outreach, industrial collaborations, and service activities.

-- MESHO - MSc in Occupational Safety and Hygiene Engineering
+- MESHO - Master in Occupational Safety and Hygiene Engineering

 - Third cycle (PhD):

 - PDEMM - Doctoral Program in Metallurgical and Materials Engineering

 - PRODEB - Doctoral Program in Biomedical Engineering